An outline of shifted Poisson structures and deformation quantisation in derived differential geometry: Deformation quantisation

 \begin{theorem} Take a morphism $Z \to X$ of super dg NQ-manifolds, and a strict line bundle $M$ on $Z$ with a right $\cD$-module structure on $M^{\ten 2}$.
-Then for any Lagrangian structure $(Z,\lambda)$ over a $0$-shifted symplectic structure $(X,\omega)$, a Levi decomposition $w$ for the Grothendieck--Teichm\"uller group corresponding to an even associator gives a parametrisation of self-dual quantisations of $(Z,M,\lambda) \to (X,\omega)$ by the group
+Then for any Lagrangian structure $(Z,\lambda)$ over a $0$-shifted symplectic structure $(X,\omega)$, a Levi decomposition $w$ for the Grothendieck--Teichm\"uller group corresponding to an even associator gives a parametrisation of self-dual quantisations of $(Z,\lambda) \to (X,\omega)$ with line bundle $M$ by the group

-In particular, $w$ associates a canonical choice of self-dual quantisation of $(Z,M)$ to every Lagrangian structure. \end{theorem}
+In particular, $w$ associates a canonical choice of self-dual $BD_0$ quantisation of $(Z,M)$ to every Lagrangian structure. \end{theorem}

 \begin{remark} The characterisation of quantised Lagrangians on $X$ as modules over an associative deformation $\tilde{\O}_X$ of a $0$-shifted symplectic structure gives rise, for each choice of $\tilde{\O}_X$ to a dg category whose objects are quantised Lagrangians with spin structures, cf. \cite[\S \ref{DQLag-fukayasn}]{DQLag}.
-As in \cite[Lemma \ref{DQLag-cfvanish1}]{DQLag}, when a Lagrangian $(Z,\lambda)$ is compact, the complex of morphisms from $(Z,\lambda,L)$ to another Lagrangian $(Z',\lambda',L')$ with spin structure is given by a quantisation of a line bundle on the derived Lagrangian intersection $Z\by^h_XZ'$, which necessarily carries a $(-1)$-shifted symplectic structure $\lambda'-\lambda$.
-As in Examples \ref{vanishex}, this tends to mean that the complex of morphisms is a twisted de Rham complex, so as discussed in \cite[Remark 6.15]{BBDJS} and \cite[\S 3.3]{schapiraMicrolocalSurvey}, the resulting category resembles a Fukaya category, but is defined algebraically and includes objects corresponding to exotic Lagrangians. \end{remark}
+As in \cite[Proposition \ref{DQLag-cfvanish1}]{DQLag}, when a Lagrangian $(Z,\lambda)$ is compact, the complex of morphisms from $(Z,\lambda,L)$ to another Lagrangian $(Z',\lambda',L')$ with spin structure is given by a quantisation of a line bundle on the derived Lagrangian intersection $Z\by^h_XZ'$, which necessarily carries a $(-1)$-shifted symplectic structure $\lambda'-\lambda$.

+As in Examples \ref{vanishex} and \cite[Corollary \ref{DQLag-cfvanish2}]{DQLag}, when $Z\by^h_XZ'$ is a derived critical locus, the complex of morphisms is a twisted de Rham complex of a rank one local system.
+As discussed in \cite[Remark 6.15]{BBDJS} and \cite[\S 3.3]{schapiraMicrolocalSurvey}, the resulting category thus resembles a Fukaya category, but is defined algebraically and includes objects corresponding to exotic Lagrangians. \end{remark}